 Spider mites are a type of tiny insect that feeds on the leaves of a tree and in the process sucks nutrients from its cells.
 The leaves that they attack will become speckled before dropping off.
 If the spider mites are not stopped, the tree can eventually die, but you can naturally take care of the problem by encouraging beetles, ladybugs, or other natural predators to reduce the number of mites.

-It is sometimes possible for an untrained homeowner to diagnose tree disease, but in most cases you will want to have an arborist evaluate your plants.
+It is sometimes possible for an untrained homeowner to diagnose tree diseases in Houston.
+However, in most cases you will want to have an arborist evaluate your plants.
 They can determine exactly which disease or infestation your trees are suffering from, which ones are affected, and recommend a course of action, whether that means treatment or removal.

 There are also some steps you can do to prevent tree diseases in Houston, both on your property and in the community.
-If you have any trees that are visibly decayed or dead, you should have them removed as soon as possible.
-You may also want to use a fungicide to prevent fungus-related issues such as oak wilt as well as insecticide to prevent bugs which can spread disease or cause damage through an infestation.
-If a tree is infected and you do not want to completely remove it from your yard, you can isolate it by digging a trench that is at least four feet deep and cuts off its root system.
+Trees that are visibly decayed or dead should be removed as soon as possible.
+You may also want to use a fungicide.
+It can help prevent fungus-related issues such as oak wilt as well as insecticide to prevent bugs.
+This can spread disease or cause damage through an infestation.
+Infected trees should be completely remove it from your yard.
+If that is not an option, you can isolate it by digging a trench.
+Ensure that is at least four feet deep and cuts off its root system.
 Certified arborists can also offer suggestions of ways to prevent your trees from contraction an infestation or disease.